Saint Sophia Cathedral, Kyiv: Early modern era

+Modern period

-After the Russian Revolution of 1917 and during the Soviet anti-religious campaign of the 1920s, the government plan called for the cathedral's destruction and transformation of the grounds into a park "Heroes of Perekop" (after a Red Army victory in the Russian Civil War in Crimea).
-The cathedral was saved from destruction (the opposite St. Michael's Golden-Domed Monastery was destroyed in 1935) primarily with the effort of many scientists and historians.
-Nevertheless, in 1934, Soviet authorities confiscated the structure from the church, including the surrounding 17th–18th-century architectural complex and designated it as an architectural and historical museum.
+After the October Revolution of 1917 in Russia and during the Soviet anti-religious campaign of the 1920s, the government plan called for the cathedral's destruction and transformation of the grounds into a park named in honour of the "Heroes of Perekop" (after a Red Army victory in the Russian Civil War in Crimea).
+The cathedral was saved from demolition thanks to the efforts of many scientists and historians, meanwhile the St. Michael's Golden-Domed Monastery located nearby was blown up in 1935.
+Nevertheless, in 1934, Soviet authorities confiscated the building and the surrounding 17th–18th-century architectural complex from the Orthodox church and designated it as an architectural and historical museum.

-Since the late 1980s Soviet, and later Ukrainian, politicians promised to return the building to the Orthodox Church.
-Due to various schisms, and factions within the Church the return was postponed as all Orthodox and the Greek-Catholic Churches lay claim to it.
-Although all of the Orthodox churches have been allowed to conduct services at different dates, at other times they are denied access.
-A severe incident was the funeral of Patriarch Volodymyr of the Ukrainian Orthodox Church – Kyiv Patriarchate in 1995 when riot police were forced to prevent the burial on the premises of the museum and a bloody clash took place.
+Since the late 1980s, Soviet, and later Ukrainian, politicians promised to return the building to the Orthodox Church.
+Due to various schisms and factions within the Orthodox Church the return was postponed as all Orthodox churches and the Greek-Catholic Church lay claim to it.
+While the Greek-Catholic Church has not been permitted to use the cathedral, all the Orthodox churches have sometimes been allowed to conduct services at different dates, and other times they were denied access.
+A serious incident occurred at the funeral of Patriarch Volodymyr of the Ukrainian Orthodox Church – Kyiv Patriarchate in 1995, when riot police were forced to prevent the burial on the premises of the museum and a bloody clash took place.
 After events such as those no religious body has yet been given the rights for regular services.
 The complex now remains a secular museum of Ukraine's Christianity, with most of its visitors being tourists.

 On 21 August 2007, the Holy Sophia Cathedral was named one of the Seven Wonders of Ukraine, based on votes by experts and the internet community.

+In September 2023, Kyiv was listed as a World Heritage "in danger" because of Russia's war in Ukraine.
+This move by the United Nations was an effort to produce aid and protection for the site.
+Relatedly, the cathedral received minor damage from a blast wave in June of 2025 due to Russian airstrikes on the capital.